astropy/pyvo/docs/mivot/viewer.rst

 .. important::

-	In the current implementation, the gateway only works from ``mango:EpochPosition`` objects to the ``SkyCoord`` class.
-In future.
-We plan to use the same mechanism to instantiate any property modelled by ``Mango``, as well as potentially other IVOA models.
+   In the current implementation, the only functioning gateway connects ``Mango::EpochPosition`` objects with the ``SkyCoord`` class.
+In future, we will implement the same mechanism for any property modelled by Mango, as well as potentially for other IVOA models.

 Class Generation in a Nutshell
 ------------------------------